NetBSD/pkgsrc-wip/zoneminder/files/README-pkgsrc.md

 After you figure it out, please send patches to add an nginx config file.
 Likely one would use php_fpm; Makefile guesses so.

+# Problems not clearly attributed

+In theory `zmpkg.pl start` should start everything.
+In practice, the first `zmdc.pl start` invocation does start the daemon but then fails to exit, hanging the startup process.
+While there is an attempt to avoid this in `zmpkg.pl`, it is likely necessary to kill the hanging start script, and thus to write a script to do so, to enable reliable starting.
+This is likely an upstream issue, to be debugged after pkgsrc is up to date.

 # Upgrading from previous versions

 As always, backup everything, diff all configs from upstream before